Reservoir computing approaches for representation and classification of multivariate time series

 where $\mathbf{U}^b_h \in \mathbb{R}^{2R \times 2R}$ and $\mathbf{u}^b_h \in \mathbb{R}^{2R}$ are the new set of parameters.
-In this case, the linear model is trained to optimize two distinct objectives, which are predicting the next state $\mathbf{h}(t+1)$ and reproducing the previous one $\cev{\mathbf{h}}(t+1)$ (or equivalently their low-dimensional embeddings).
-Therefore, by combining the reservoir model space with a bidirectional reservoir, the prediction model must learn also a memorization task, as it yields at each time step both the previous and past reservoir state.
-We argue that such a model provides a more accurate representation of the input, by modeling at the same time the temporal dependencies in both time directions.
-We notice that the bidirectional reservoir produces a similar effect also in the output model space (see Sec.~\ref{sec:esn}), where the linear model learns jointly to reproduce the previous input and to predict the next one.
+In this case, the linear model is trained to optimize two distinct objectives: predicting the next state $\mathbf{h}(t+1)$ and reproducing the previous one $\cev{\mathbf{h}}(t+1)$ (or equivalently their low-dimensional embeddings).
+We argue that such a model provides a more accurate representation of the input, by modeling temporal dependencies in both time directions to jointly solve a prediction and a memorization task.